Calabash: Toxicity

 Like other members of the family Cucurbitaceae, gourds contain cucurbitacins that are known to be cytotoxic at a high concentration.
 The tetracyclic triterpenoid cucurbitacins present in fruits and vegetables of the cucumber family are responsible for the bitter taste, and could cause stomach ulcers.
 In extreme cases, people have died from drinking the juice of gourds.

 The toxic cases are usually due to the gourd being used to make juice, which the drinkers described as being unusually bitter.
 In three of the lethal cases, the victims were diabetics in their 50s and 60s.
 In 2018, a healthy woman in her 40s was hospitalized for severe reactions after consuming the juice and died three days later from complications.

 The plant is not normally toxic when eaten.
 The excessively bitter (and toxic) gourds are due to improper storage (temperature swings or high temperature) and over-ripening.

+Nutrition

+Boiled calabash is 95% water, 4% carbohydrates, 1% protein, and contains negligible fat (table).
+In a reference amount of 100 g, cooked calabash supplies a moderate amount of vitamin C (10% of the Daily Value), with no other micronutrients in significant amounts (table).

 Culinary uses

 Central America

 In Central America the seeds of the bottle gourd are toasted and ground with other ingredients (including rice, cinnamon, and allspice) to make one type of the drink horchata.